Cutting a Pancake with an Exotic Knife: The -chain k-chain

 \section{The \texorpdfstring{$k$-chain}{k-chain}}

-We define a $k$-{\em chain} (abbreviated $k{\sf C}$) to be any continuous plane curve made up of $k \ge 1$ piecewise linear segments, or any image of such a curve under $\sG_{\mathnormal aff}$.
+We define a $k$-{\em chain} for $k \ge 1$ to be any continuous plane curve made up of $k$ piecewise linear segments.
 A line is a $1$-chain, and a {\sf V} is a $2$-chain.
 Since it can only help in increasing the number of regions, we will assume that the outer line segments (the first and the $k$th) are infinite.
 The other segments are required to be finite.
+We make no restriction on the lengths of the finite segments, nor on the angles between them, and we allow self-intersections.
+Thus a $k$-chain for $k \ge 2$ is essentially an ordered set of $k-1$ points in the plane, with successive points joined by line segments and with semi-infinite rays attached to the first and last point.
+We denote the \mabs\ of all such knives by $k{\sf C}$.
+Its group is $\affineGroup$, but (as in the previous section) if $k>2$ it does not act transitively: this is also a heterotypic \mabs.
+(The reason is that a $k$-chain has $2k$ degrees of freedom: $2(k-1)$ to choose the base nodes in the plane and another $2$ to describe the infinite rays.)

 A single $k$-chain may intersect itself if $k \ge 3$, producing a maximum of $\binom{k-1}{2}$ internal regions and $\sigma(k{\sf C}) = \binom{k-1}{2}$ self-intersections.